Mother/Android: Filming

-Principal photography began in September 2020 and lasted until November, with the majority of the film being located in Massachusetts.
-The downtown area of Boston was used as the setting for the human colony, and the Lynn Woods Reservation was the location of the android stronghold.
+Principal photography took place from September to November 2020, mostly in Massachusetts.
+Downtown Boston was used as the setting for the human colony, and the Lynn Woods Reservation for the android stronghold.

 Release

 On March 10, 2021, Hulu acquired the U.S. distribution rights to the film.
 It was released on December 17, 2021.
 Netflix acquired the international streaming rights to the film and it was released in all other regions on January 7, 2022.

 Reception

-The review aggregator website Rotten Tomatoes sampled 38 critics and judged 32% of the reviews to be positive, with an average rating of 4.80/10.
-The website's critics' consensus reads: "Mother/Android transcends its budgetary limitations on a visual level -- unfortunately, this sci-fi drama is less successful on the storytelling front."
-Metacritic, which uses a weighted average, assigned Mother/Android a score of 43 out of 100, based on 12 critics, indicating "mixed or average reviews".

 Lena Wilson of The New York Times commented that the movie "offers little in the way of world building", and that the reason behind the android uprising is vague and confusing.
 She mentioned that because of this, "It offers ample room for the film's strong emotional core, but can be hopelessly distracting."
-Micheal Ordoña of the Los Angeles Times agreed, saying that in order to fully enjoy the film, they would have to focus on the main characters' "relationship and their mission to get their coming baby to safety and let the details blur."
+Michael Ordoña of the Los Angeles Times agreed, saying that in order to fully enjoy the film, they would have to focus on the main characters' "relationship and their mission to get their coming baby to safety and let the details blur."
 He noted that though the story has an "emotional resonance" with the filmmakers, referencing the real-life situation it was based on, its execution was not "immediate or terrifying as one imagines".